Our Services

 Cremation Affordably

 We conduct a private and dignified cremation process, ensuring no witnesses are present.
 Here at Preferred Care, we’ll take care of all essential permits and paperwork, and deliver copies of the death certificate for your records.
-Rest assured, your loved one's ashes are thoughtfully and securely returned to you in an urn of your choice.
+Rest assured, your loved one's ashes are thoughtfully and securely returned to you in an urn of your choice, or a place of your choosing.
+If you wish to hold a cremation ceremony, we can assist you in making those arrangements.
+Explore our cremation options.

 See Pricing